bytebl33d/bytebl33d.github.io/_posts/2024-03-28-proxmox-homelab-part3.md

 smb: \> more flag.txt
 Br0wsing_F1L3_Sh4r3S_FTW!
 ```
-Awesome!
-Seems like we got some juicy information.
+## Evil-WinRM

-To verify that we can also WinRM to our Windows VMs I created a new user called `winnie.wonder` with the password `P@ssw0rd123` and logged into `MS01` with this account.
+To verify that we can also WinRM to our Windows VMs I created a honeypot account called `winnie.wonder` with the password `P@ssw0rd123` and logged into `MS01` with this account.
 By default, PowerShell Remoting (and WinRM) only allows connections from members of the Administrators or Remote Management Group.
 To add our user to the Built-In Remote Management Users run:
 ```bash
 PS C:/> net localgroup "Remote Management Users" /add winnie.wonder
 ```